 As a result of the action short of strike, the school did not distribute the online questionnaire information to parents and staff.
+Therefore it is not possible to report on the views of parents and staff.

 3. Focus of the inspection